Bringing Advanced Hearing Aid Technology to Watkinsville, Loganville And Lavonia, GA

 Myth: Only old people have hearing problems

-About 1 in 5 people over the age of 12 have a hearing loss that limits their communication.
+Fact: About 1 in 5 people over the age of 12 have a hearing loss that limits their communication.
 The Better Hearing Institute notes that 65% of people with a hearing loss are under the age of 65.
 So, hearing loss can affect you regardless of age.

 Myth: Hearing aids will make me look old

-The real concern behind this myth is your concern about how hearing aids will affect your appearance.
+Fact: The real concern behind this myth is your concern about how hearing aids will affect your appearance.
 Modern hearing aids are so small that they are practically invisible, and some can even be worn inside the ear.

 Myth: Hearing aids cure hearing loss

-Hearing aids are “aids” because they help with your hearing similar to how prescription eyeglasses help with vision challenges.
+Fact: Hearing aids are “aids” because they help with your hearing similar to how prescription eyeglasses help with vision challenges.
 They don’t cure hearing loss, but they do help you communicate better, help improve your balance, limit your rate of cognitive decline, and much more.

 Myth: I only need to wear one hearing aid